odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

 ```

 The above code will throw the `ReferenceError: process is not defined`, but will
-still be vulnerable if we throw non-primitives into the context:
+still be vulnerable if we add non-primitives in the context:

 ``` js
 let ctx = Object.create(null)